 Kelsey is coming over for a birthday breakfast, and little does she know this special jar awaits her arrival.
 I banned her from reading the blog until after breakfast. hehehe

-- Empty into a bowl and place in the fridge for 15-30min, until room temp or slightly cool.
+Empty into a bowl and place in the fridge for about 30 minutes (or leave at room temp) until room temp or slightly cooler.

-*I use a Cuisinart 11c food processor.
-If you’re using a 7c, you may want to decrease the amount of nuts from 2c to 1-1.5c.
+- I use a Cuisinart 11c food processor.
+If you’re using a 7 cup capacity, you may want to decrease the amount of nuts from 2 cups to 1 1/2 cups.

-*I store my nut butter in our pantry for 1-2 weeks.
+- I store my nut butter in our pantry for 3-4 weeks.
 If I don’t use it up by then, I’ll move it to the fridge.
-I’m sure food safety protocol would say to store them in the fridge from day one, but I’ve never had a problem.
-If I make a nut butter with flax however, it’s always kept in the fridge.
+However, it stiffens once refrigerated.

 Now it’s time to come up with an extra special birthday breakfast bake!